idvorkin/idvorkin.github.io/_td/irl.md

 - iPad Pro
 - Apple Pencil
 - AirPod Pros
-- Bose QC35 - They're great.
+- Bose QC35 - They're great, but when using a mac the Airpod Pros are so much better
 - Bose 900 - I don't like these.
 They can't swap through devices.
 - Foam Tips for AirPod Pros - highly recommend if you're used to foam tips.
 - iPad stand.

+### How to add a poison pill to the addictive iPhone

+- Remind myself to uninstall TikTok
+- Put phone in black and white (Accessibility -> Color Filter -> Black and White)
+- Set Screen Time to 1-hour limit

 ### Computers

-- Huawei Matebook X (Essentially Windows Macbook clone):w
+- Huawei Matebook X (Essentially Windows MacBook clone)
-- Macbook Pro (usually at work)
+- MacBook Pro (usually at work)
 - Ancient Desktop (upgrade coming)
-- Macbook Pro M1 - Fantastic device, super light, long lasting batter.
+- MacBook Pro M1 - Fantastic device, super light, long-lasting battery.

 ### Monitors

 - 34" wide screen - not a huge fan.
-Good for wide screen movies (but Netflix/YouTube rarely has this resolution)
+Good for widescreen movies (but Netflix/YouTube rarely has this resolution)
 - 40" 3840x2160 - Awesome, I love it!
 Highly recommend
 - [Beefy Monitor Stand](https://www.amazon.com/dp/B01BXP9LT6) - If you're getting a good monitor make sure it floats with a pneumatic monitor stand.